top of page

 My Story

-I grew up in rural Indiana, then moved to the city of Chicago, and most recently my journey has taken me to Seattle as of 2023.
-I have 3 years of experience working with people seeking support for eating disorders and body image.
+I moved to Seattle in 2023 from Chicago, IL and grew up in rural Indiana.
+I have four years of experience working with people seeking support for eating disorders and body image.
 I have worked in residential, PHP, IOP, and outpatient levels of care, and I have volunteered as a helpline operator, peer mentor, and support group leader at an eating disorder nonprofit organization.

 I completed a Master of Arts (MA) in Counseling and Art Therapy at Adler University in Chicago, IL in 2023.
 My coursework centered around counseling techniques for individuals, groups, and families and using the creative process to improve physical, mental, and emotional wellbeing with a social justice framework.